Sweater 101: How to Plan Sweaters that Fit…and Organize Your Knitting Life at the Same Time

-Sweater 101: How to Plan Sweaters that Fit … and Organize your Knitting Life at the Same Time is your personal sweater workshop.
+If so, Sweater 101: How to Plan Sweaters that Fit … and Organize your Knitting Life at the Same Time can help you.

 The newest version of Sweater 101 is the most recent incarnation of a project that’s been evolving for close to 30 years.
 It started the night my water broke in October 1982.